yongalhamo/_Projects/README.md

 Conduct analysis on properties to decide if it is a good investment using metrics such as NOI, cash on cash and cap rate.
 Used Zillow API to extract data on given property url link , and a TKinter GUI for displaying and inputing information.

-## 005: Group gro locations base on spatial distance
+## 005: Clustering

-Group using given features with Kmeans algorithm and display using Folium. and also group using only spacial density by using DBSCAN algorithm and displayusing folium.
+Group using given features with Kmeans algorithm and display using Folium. and also group using only spacial density by using DBSCAN algorithm and display using folium.